Ekjyot-Sandhu/Ekjyot-Sandhu/README.md

 ### ⚡ What I Do
-- **Expertise in Flutter & Dart** – Skilled in building robust, scalable apps using industry-best **state management techniques** such as GetX, Provider, Bloc, and eager to explore more.
+- **Expertise in Flutter, FlutterFlow & Dart** – Skilled in building robust, scalable apps using industry-best **state management techniques** such as GetX, Provider, Bloc, and eager to explore more.
 - **Experience with AI & ML Integration** – Implemented **resource-intensive AI models** using isolates to ensure efficiency.
 - **Strong Architectural Knowledge** – MVVM, Clean Architecture, and modular coding principles.
-- **Cross-Platform Development** – Experience in **native Android (Kotlin/Java) and iOS (Swift)** for feature extensions through flutter native channels.
+- **Cross-Platform Development** – Experience in **iOS (Swift)** for feature extensions through flutter native channels.
 - **Cloud & Backend Services** – **Firebase, REST APIs, Postman, Swagger**, and authentication mechanisms.
 - **Version Control & Collaboration** – Proficient in **Git, Bitbucket**, and Agile development practices using **Jira**.
 - **UI/UX & Design Tools** – Used UI/UX and editing tools such as **Figma, Photoshop, and Premiere Pro**.